 After increasing the client_max_body_size setting and restarting Nginx, you should be able to upload larger images to your WordPress website or blog without encountering the “server cannot process image” error.

-However, if you are still experiencing this error after updating the client_max_body_size setting, there may be other factors at play.
+However, if you are still experiencing this error after updating the client_max_body_size setting, there could be other factors at play.
 Here are a few additional things you can try: